Omar Saidou Tall: Initial conquests

-In April 1857, Omar Tall declared war on the Khasso kingdom.
-He came into conflict with the French who were attempting to establish their commercial supremacy along the Senegal river.
-Omar Tall besieged the French colonial army at Medina Fort.
-The siege failed on July 18 of the same year when Louis Faidherbe, French governor of Senegal, arrived with relief forces.
+Next, Omar Tall turned west towards Futa Toro, Gajaaga and Bundu.
+This brought him into conflict with the French who were attempting to establish their commercial supremacy along the Senegal river.
+Tall besieged the French colonial army at Medina Fort.
+The siege failed on July 18 1857 when Louis Faidherbe, French governor of Senegal, arrived with relief forces.
 In 1860 Omar Tall made a treaty with the French that recognized his, and his followers', sphere of influence in Futa Toro and assigned them the Bambara states of Kaarta and Segu.

 Bambara and Masina

-After his failure to defeat the French, Omar Tall launched a series of assaults on the Bambara kingdoms of Kaarta and Ségou (Segu).
-The Kaarta capital of Nioro du Sahel fell quickly to Omar Tall's mujahideen, followed by Ségou on 10 March 1861.
+Prevented from expanding in the west by the French, Omar Tall turned East.
+He conquered the important Bambara cities of Nyamina and Sansanding, followed by Ségou on 10 March 1860.
 When Segu fell, their king, Ali Diara (Bina Ali), fled to Hamdullahi taking with him the traditional idols of the royal family.